proxmox/proxmox-backup/docs/administration-guide.rst

   # proxmox-backup-client restore host/elsa/2019-12-03T09:35:01Z root.pxar /target/path/

-You can instead simply download the contents of any archive using '-' instead of ``/target/path``.
-This dumps the content to standard
+To get the contents of any archive you can restore the ``ìndex.json`` file in the repository and restore it to '-'.
+This will dump the content to the standard output.
-output:

 .. code-block:: console